 Rotterdam Centraal winner of Daylight Award 2014

-The new Rotterdam Centraal by Team CS, a collaboration between Benthem Crouwel Architects, MVSA Meyer, van Schooten Architects and West 8, was announced as the winner of the 2014 Daylight Award during the September 22nd Award Ceremony.
+The new Rotterdam Centraal by Team CS, the design result of a collaboration of Benthem Crouwel Architects, MVSA Meyer, van Schooten Architects and West 8, was announced the winner of the Daylight Award 2014 during the ceremony.

-While Rotterdam Centraal is not a project everyone immediately associates with natural daylight.
-Daylight plays a major role throughout the complex.
-Daylight is infact the project’s leitmotif.
-Daylights presence within the station is more prominent in some place than in other.
-Even though it is discreet in places, its use throughout the station is unmistakable.
+Rotterdam Centraal is a project not everyone will immediately associate with natural daylight.
+Nevertheless daylight plays a major role throughout the whole complex and rather, it has been the project’s leitmotif.
+The presence of daylight is more prominent in one place than the other, and even though discreet in places, its use throughout is self evident.
 The jury particularly liked the sequence of spaces consisting of the three main sections of the station: the entrance hall, the transit passages and the platform roof, each with its own form of special daylight ambience.